 For the wine lovers in the crowd, visiting Aurora would not be complete without a stopover at the Cayuga Lake Wine Trail.
 Here an afternoon of sampling and savoring local and imported wines is a tasty and memorable experience while browsing the number of cute boutique stores and other eateries makes an excursion to this town one you are sure to remember long after you leave.

-Also known as the "Empire State," New York has many fascinating, charming, and great towns to explore, outside of New York City.
-While the "Big Apple" rightfully maintains its fame and allure, a visit to any of these wonderful upstate towns showcases another side of America’s fourth most populous State.
-From the relaxing atmosphere of Aurora to the exciting outdoor activities of Lake Placid, and the history-rich streets of Kingston, the towns of New York State are a veritable treat waiting to discover and admire.
+While it is easy to lose yourself in the grandeur of New York City, a visit to any of these wonderful upstate towns showcases another side of America’s fourth most populous State.
+From the relaxing atmosphere of Aurora to the exciting outdoor activities of Lake Placid, and the history-rich streets of Kingston, the towns of New York State are a veritable treat waiting to be discovered and admired.